qbap/a7-ios7-downgrader/README.md

 the script has to backup important files from your current ios version before you can downgrade

-when the script asks `what ios version are you running right now?` type your current ios version and hit enter
+when the script asks `what ios version are you running right now?` type your current ios version and then hit the enter key on your keyboard

 it should then begin the process of downgrading your device, please follow the on screen instructions